katerinakazantseva/strainy/README.md

 The two main inputs to Strainy are:
 * `GFA file` A collapsed de novo metagenomic assembly that can be produced with [**metaFlye**](https://github.com/fenderglass/Flye).
 For metaFlye parameters, please see [Preparing de novo metagenomic assemblies](#preparing-de-novo-metagenomic-assemblies).
-Alternatively, a reference in fasta format could be converted into a gfa and provided as input.
+Alternatively, a reference in fasta format could be provided as input (--fasta_ref).

 * `Reads (fasta/fastq)` containing reads that need to be assmebled / phased.
 In the case of improving collapsed de novo assembly, same reads should be used for the assembler input.